Gustavo Béliz

 Gustavo Beliz (born 7 January 1962) is an Argentine politician and expert in global governance.

 Beliz was born in Buenos Aires.
 He graduated at Law from University of Buenos Aires and then studied at London School of Economics.

-He served during the presidency of Carlos Menem as Minister of Interior between 1992 and 1994, when he resigned over a disagreement with the president for the 1994 reform of the Argentine constitution and created his own party.
-He ran for Mayor of Buenos Aires in 1996 and the next year was elected to the new City Council.
+He served during the presidency of Carlos Menem as minister of interior between 1992 and 1994, when he resigned over a disagreement with the president for the 1994 reform of the Argentine constitution and created his own party.
+He ran for mayor of Buenos Aires in 1996 and the next year was elected to the new City Council.

-He was elected National Senator representing Buenos Aires City but never took office in 2001.
+He was elected national senator representing Buenos Aires City but never took office in 2001.
 Later he was designated Minister of Justice during the presidency of Néstor Kirchner between 2003 and 2004.
 During his years at the Ministry of Justice, he promoted the impeachment of some members of the Supreme Court.

 Biography

 Academic background

-Beliz is a graduate of the School of Law at the Universidad de Buenos Aires (1989) and pursued postgraduate studies at the London School of Economics (1994) after winning a British Council scholarship to research globalization and state reform.
+Beliz graduated from the School of Law at the University of Buenos Aires in 1989 and completed postgraduate studies at the London School of Economics in 1994, supported by a British Council scholarship to study globalization and state reform.

-FHe was a professor at the School of Information Science at Universidad Austral between 1995 and 2001, and a professor at the Master's in Organizational Communications and an associate researcher at the Institute of Advanced Business Studies between 2000 and 2001.
+He was a professor at the School of Information Science at Universidad Austral between 1995 and 2001, and a professor at the Master's in Organizational Communications and an associate researcher at the Institute of Advanced Business Studies between 2000 and 2001.

 In 1987, he won a scholarship to Japan, as part of the cultural agreements signed by President Alfonsín and Prime Minister Nakasone.
 He was named one of the 10 Outstanding Young People of Argentina by the Junior Chamber of Buenos Aires in 1992.
 In 1999 Time magazine and CNN included him in their list of 50 Latin American Leaders for the Third Millennium.